Avery Island Salt Dome

 More about this marker.
 Located in front of the Jungle Gardens Gatehouse/gift shop.

 Credits.
 This page was last revised on June 8, 2018.
-This page originally submitted on June 8, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 96 times since then and 2 times this year.
+It was originally submitted on June 8, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 176 times since then and 20 times this year.
 Photos: 1, 2. submitted on June 8, 2018.